 Factory-farmed turkeys.
 Yikes!
 What a mess.
 If you missed my earlier post, I interviewed a former turkey farmer who supplied a Big Ag company.
 I think the single best insight from this interview was when George “Buddy” Black said,

 So what can you do?
-If you’re not a vegetarian or vegan, but want to serve up a healthier, more sustainable option for your Thanksgiving dinner, here’s a game plan:
+If you’re not a vegetarian or vegan, but want to serve up a more sustainable, healthier turkey for your Thanksgiving dinner, here’s a game plan: (more…)

 Let’s Talk Turkey

 Here's a fun, yet scary post in honor of Halloween.
 Although it's meant with a little tongue in cheek, it is alarming what the food industry can get away with putting in their boxes, bags, and bottles without us even knowing it.
 Enjoy!
 Double, double toil and trouble; Fire burn and…

 Food companies are some of the savviest trend spotters around.
 They literally spend Hundreds of MILLIONS of dollars tracking and following trends.
 In fact, in some cases, they even help create the trends.
 Why?
 It's all in hopes of selling more and more food.
 But when simple foods and short…

 Simple is Always Good, Right?